DAY 01: HACIENDA – VALLEY FLOOR – SALINAS – MARAS – MISMINAY.

 WHAT YOU NEED TO BRING/CARRY

-- Strong comfortable and waterproof footwear.
+- Strong and comfortable waterproof shoes

-- One complete change of clothing.
+- A complete set of clothes.

-- Camera, plenty of film and spare batteries.
+- Camera, film camera.

 If this is your first time going to the Andes or high mountains we recommend getting information about ALTITUDE SICKNESS, see below for some websites recommended by high mountain doctors and scientists from over the world.

 Students / Volunteers: $5 USD discount only with valid student card / certification

 Organized Groups: We offer private tours and departure at any time